rafaelmgr12/litegodb/docs/chapter-2.md

     - Works well with disk-based storage, where random access is slower than sequential reads.

 B-trees form the foundation of many modern database indexing systems, offering a balance between read and write performance.
 In subsequent sections, the implementation details and optimizations for B+ trees will be explored.

+## 2.4 LSM Trees

+The **Log-Structured Merge-Tree (LSM-Tree)** is a data structure optimized for managing large-scale datasets stored on disk.
+It is particularly suited for scenarios with high write-throughput requirements.
+Unlike B-Trees, which maintain a balanced structure with frequent disk writes, LSM-Trees leverage sequential I/O to handle writes efficiently while maintaining query performance.

+### Key Characteristics

+1. **Write-Optimization**:
+   - Writes are appended to a memory-resident structure and periodically flushed to disk.
+This reduces random I/O and increases write efficiency.
+2. **HiHierarchical Storage:**
+   - The data is organized into multiple levels, each holding sorted files.
+The structure grows as data is merged and promoted across levels.
+3. **Efficients Reads**:
+   - Point queries and range queries traverse the hierarchy starting from the smallest, most recent level, ensuring up-to-date and accurate results.
+4. **Compactation and Merging:**
+   - When data in a level grows beyond a threshold, it is merged with the next level.
+This compaction process reduces redundancy and maintains the sorted order.

+### Query and Update Mechanics

+1. **Query Process**:
+    - **Point Query**: Start at the top (most recent) level and search for the key sequentially down the levels.
+    - **Range Query**: Combine results from all levels, prioritizing higher levels for more recent data.
+2. **Update Process**:
+    - New data is inserted into an in-memory structure (often called a `MemTable`).
+    - Once full, the `MemTable` is flushed to disk as a new file at the top level.
+    - Periodic compaction merges smaller, older files into larger ones at lower levels.

+---

+### Performance Analysis

+1. **Read Efficiency**:
+    - Binary search is used within sorted files for efficient key lookup.
+    - Sequential file access enables fast range queries.
+2. **Write Efficiency**:
+    - In-memory buffering ensures that only sequential writes occur, minimizing disk overhead.
+3. **Space Efficiency**:
+    - Compaction reduces redundancy and ensures efficient use of disk space.
+4. **Concurrency**:
+    - Background compaction minimizes disruption to active queries and updates.

+### Advantages Over B-Trees

+1. **Reduced Write Amplification**:
+    - B-Trees perform frequent disk writes to maintain balance, whereas LSM-Trees amortize the cost via sequential flushes and batched merges.
+2. **Scalability**:
+    - LSM-Trees handle larger datasets by leveraging a multi-level hierarchy, enabling smooth growth without significant performance degradation.
+3. **Efficient Range Queries**:
+    - Sorted levels allow for seamless range aggregation across files.

+### Challenges

+1. **High Latency in Reads**:
+    - Queries may need to traverse multiple levels, increasing read latency, especially for point queries.
+2. **Compaction Overhead**:
+    - Merging and compacting data across levels can cause spikes in I/O usage, affecting overall system performance.
+3. **Garbage Collection**:
+    - The system must efficiently manage outdated or redundant data to prevent storage bloat.

+## Conclusion

+This chapter provided a comprehensive overview of the key data structures and algorithms used in database indexing.
+By examining query types, hashtables, sorted arrays, B-Trees, and LSM Trees, we explored how these structures cater to specific needs such as efficient point queries, range queries, and large-scale data management.

+The insights gained from this exploration reveal the trade-offs between these indexing techniques.
+While B-Trees are versatile and effective for a variety of queries, LSM Trees offer a write-optimized approach for high-throughput applications.
+Each method serves a unique purpose, demonstrating the importance of selecting the right tool for the specific demands of a database system.

+As we move forward, these foundational concepts will serve as a basis for more advanced topics in database design, including concurrency, transactions, and query optimization.